 There is no lodging inside of the park.
 There are primitive camping sites in the park, but these have limited restroom facilities and no drinking water.
 Learn more about the campsites here.
 There are also camping sites at nearby state parks (Babcock and Hawks Nest).

 Fayetteville is the gateway into New River Gorge National Park.
 This is the one of the most convenient locations to stay but lodging is limited.
-The Quality Inn New River Gorge gets the best reviews and it is just minutes from the New River Gorge Bridge.
+The Quality Inn New River Gorge gets the best reviews in the area but make sure you read the most recent reviews before booking this hotel, since it has recently been getting complaints.

 We stayed in Beckley (because of its large number of hotels) and ate most of our meals in Fayetteville.
-In Beckley, we stayed at the Courtyard Marriott but the Hampton Inn and the Holiday Inn also get good reviews.
+In Beckley, we stayed at the Courtyard Marriott and had a positive experience but the Hampton Inn and the Holiday Inn also get good reviews.
 From Beckley, it’s a 30 minute drive to most of the sights in the park.

 Where to Eat